HaEunSongg/INAMHI-Formulario-para-ingresar-datos-meteorol-gicos/README.md

 <br>

   ## Web-site Preview
+ The function of this Web-Site is that
- This Web-site helps the user the register and login to the system Input Meteorological Datas and view, add, edit users and the datas
+ /it helps the user to register and login to the system / Input Meteorological Datas
+/ and view, add, edit users and the datas

 **Login Page**